UniICL: Systematizing Unified Multimodal In-context Learning through a Capability-Oriented Taxonomy: Methodology: Dataset, Benchmark, and Model

-\textbf{(2) Task-Aligned Demonstration Retrieval.} Effective $k$-shot episodes require retrieving contextual demonstrations aligned with the multimodal query intent $q = (x_q, y_q)$.
-We adopt a dual-pathway retrieval strategy accommodating varying task abstractions. \textbf{\textit{(c)} Multi-modal Feature Fusion Retrieval.} For tasks relying on semantic alignment, we compute a fused cross-modal similarity between the query $q$ and candidate demonstrations $d = (x_d, y_d)$.
-Using DINOv3~\cite{simeoni2025dinov3} ($E_v$) and Qwen3-Embedding~\cite{zhang2025qwen3} ($E_t$), the fusion score $\mathcal{S}(q, d)$ is defined as:
+\textbf{(2) Task-Aligned Demonstration Retrieval.} Effective $k$-shot episodes require retrieving contextual demonstrations aligned with the available multimodal query intent $q = (x_q, \tau_q)$, with $\tau_q$ as the query-side instruction or intent descriptor rather than the target output.
+We adopt two complementary \emph{assembly} paradigms accommodating varying task abstractions: \textbf{Feature-Based assembly}, which uses multimodal similarity retrieval for Perception, Imitation, and Discernment tasks, and \textbf{Intent-Based assembly}, which uses logical metadata matching for Conception, Deduction, and Analogy tasks.
+The task-level mapping is listed in \cref{tab:benchmark_scale}. \textbf{\textit{(c)} Feature-Based Assembly.} For tasks relying on semantic alignment, we compute a fused cross-modal similarity between the query $q$ and candidate demonstrations $d = (x_d, \tau_d)$, where $\tau_d$ is the candidate-side text descriptor used for retrieval, as illustrated in \cref{fig:feature_retrieval}.
+Let DINOv3~\cite{simeoni2025dinov3} be $E_v$ and Qwen3-Embedding~\cite{zhang2025qwen3} be $E_t$.
+The fusion score $\mathcal{S}(q, d)$ is defined as: